Komasquin/Project-3-CIS5370/README.md

 ## Instructions for running SequenceLogin.py

-1. After the steps above have been taken, type the command, `python3 SequenceLogin.py`, in your terminal.
+1. After following steps 1-4 in the "Instructions for running Multi-AttemptLogin.py" above, in your terminal.
 This should successfully run the Sequence Login program.

+## Instructions for running CombinatorialLogin.py

+1. After following steps 1-4 in the "Instructions for running Multi-AttemptLogin.py" above, type the command, `python3 CombinatorialLogIn.py`, in your terminal.
+This should successfully run the Combinatorial Login program.